The Geneva Motor Show has revved into action this week, bringing us all manner of launches from sensible motors to bonkers concept cars.

 3 Jaguar XE

 Jaguar hasn't taken the wraps off its new sport sedan at the Geneva Motor Show – beyond a quick glimpse of it – but it does have a name.
-The XE will sit below the XF in Jaguar's line-up, and is set to take on the likes of the BMW 3-Series.
+The XE will sit below the XF in Jaguar's line-up, and is set to take on the likes of the BMW 3-Series, with prices starting at £30,000.
 The baby Jag is built on a lightweight aluminium frame, while inside it'll pack Jaguar's new Ingenium four-cylinder engine.

 4 Audi TT